SiddharthAKSingh/Masters-Thesis-Psychopathy/README.txt

 'copy of data_and_analyses.ipynb'
 -process texts
--main data processing and analyses for stylometric investigation
+-main data processing and analyses for stylometric investigation: train and test data

 'dataset'
--zip folders for with .txt files: controls corporate political felon psychopaths
+-zip folders for with .txt files: corporate political felon psychopaths